 After about 5 miles I reached Barlaston then Stoke.
 The walk through Stoke on Trent took up most of the remainder of the trip.
 Like Gloucester, I found the journey fascinating.
 Stoke is/was the world-renowned centre of pottery manufacturing with a history going back hundreds of years.
 The banks of the canal, as they are today, reveal little of what must have been a thriving commercial and industrial centre.

 A very few old factory buildings remain, mostly derelict, but for the most part you have to search for signs of foundations or rubble to guess what the banks of the canal would once have looked like.

 I did see lots of ducks and geese along the canal, they are obviously quite comfortable in this, sometimes busy, environment, sharing their space with barges, cyclists, dog walkers and me.

 My journey on the Trent & Mersey Canal came to an abrupt end, for me anyway, at the entrance to the Harecastle Tunnels.
 Two tunnels were constructed at different times the length being an incredible one and a half miles.
-Only one tunnel is still navigable, the Telford Tunnel, but, sadly, neither of them ever had a towpath.
+Only one tunnel is still navigable, the Telford Tunnel, but, sadly, the towpath was removed at some stage to widen the canal.
 The barge journey today takes 45 minutes.

 I transferred to road at this point, for the short remainder of my walk, to meet up with Pete at our hotel.
 Pete is joining me again for the West Highland Way section of my walk and possibly even more as I head further north.
 We haven’t seen each other in a while so I’m looking forward to planning ahead and talking about my adventures so far.